ArizoftGames/war-eagles-digital/Docs/user_guide.md

 	Video and Display:  Allows you to set the resolution the game plays at (Standard, HD, 2K, 4K, or 8K).
 The game automatically detects your video hardware;  but if you want to use a separate monitor, or cast the view, this lets you choose manually.
 You can also choose to customize the way the user interface looks;  by default, it will present in colors that represent your nation, but you can use the War Eagles color palette, a high-contrast palette, or a system-style view.
 If you like the national colors but find the font hard to read, you can adjust that here as well.
 The game also represents the phase and turn you’re in by a fictitious time and date;  you can set the dispaly to simple phase/turn here.

 	Audio:  You can adjust the volume of the music, the sound effects, and the voiceovers;  or you can adjust them simultaneously using the master volume.
-Preview buttons allow you to hear the music and sound effects at the current volume.

 	Controls: Presents the actions available in the game and the keys, mouse clicks, or controller inputs to perform them.
 You can also enable your controller here, though doing so will require you to restart the game.